Skip to main content

 - Presently serves approximately 15,000 members in Baseball Manitoba.

-- Has an Executive Committee, comprised of representatives from various regions of the province, who are elected at the Semi-Annual General Meeting, held each fall.
+- Has an Management Committee comprised of representatives from various regions of the province, who are elected by the Board of Directors at the Semi-Annual General Meeting, held each fall.

 - Is an extensive network of regional directors, delegates, league presidents and umpires who contribute to the grassroots promotion of baseball.